Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

 Participants also cited success as being a \textit{mentor} who is ``friendly, didactic, and receptive to increase contributions" (P2 and P20), ``who [neither] burn themselves out, [nor act as] the hero in the situation" (P15).
 An OSS mentor plays a crucial role in collaborative communities and influences the degree to which a newcomer relates to an OSS community and identifies with it~\cite{carillo2017makes}.
 Indeed, our participants mentioned that newcomers need to ``feel they are heard" (P3), and that successful mentors \textit{develop the team} by ``let[ting] people participate" (P4) and ``being open to new ideas, whether that could be coding, helping to figure out what the roadmap is, identifying features, identifying bugs, kind of all those things coming together" (P4).

 \textsc{Perceived Contribution} (Figure-\ref{fig:carrer_success}.I(b)), according to Dries et al.~\cite{dries2008career}, equates with serving society.
-In the context of OSS success, our participants mentioned perceived contribution from the perspective of \textit{outreach}---i.e., ``impact on people in the world" (P11).
-Participants considered themselves as successful when the product they contribute to has ``high adoption" (P9), ``produce[s] value for the people" (P17), ``leave[s] a legacy" (P25), and makes people's lives easier" (P5).
+In the context of OSS, our participants mentioned perceived contribution from the perspective of \textit{outreach}---i.e., ``impact on people in the world" (P11).
+Participants considered themselves as successful when the product they contribute to has ``high adoption"(P9), ``produce[s] value for the people" (P17), and makes people's lives easier" (P5).

 \textsc{Recognition} (Figure-\ref{fig:carrer_success}.I(c))---or being adequately rewarded and appreciated for one’s efforts or talents~\cite{dries2008career}---was also mentioned by our participants.
 P13, for example, defined success as \textit{``being recognized by the community and the project's stakeholders."} P1 considered recognition as awareness that ``the maintainer of these projects know that they can come to [participate] as a subject matter expert" (P1).